 Secondary Canadian education comes with junior high school and high school sub-categories.
 The former is two years, comprising Grades 7 and 8.
 Students gradually adjust to changing teachers and classrooms while preparing for the advanced level of difficulty.
 The high school covers four years until Grades 11 or 12 or 16-18 years, depending upon the province and other factors.
 Students should compulsorily remain till 16 years of age in school.
 The law in New Brunswick and Ontario states that they should study until 18 when they get high-school diplomas.
 Quebec mandates secondary education till Grade 11, and this is followed by the CEGEP (publicly funded college, exclusive to Quebec) or the two-year pre-university curriculum.

 After high-school graduation, Canadians can start applying to universities and colleges.
 Colleges in the country are majorly trade schools or community colleges which are smaller.
 Many Canadian students go to college as a means of preparation for university studies.
 They also get credits that are transferable to their university programs.
 Universities offer higher education to Canadians with diverse subjects, courses, and academic degrees on offer.
 The structure is similar to the US, beginning with a UG degree, followed by a postgraduate course, and culminating with a Ph.D. qualification.
 In the case of public colleges and universities, they receive provincial government sponsorship.
 The remainder is covered by research grants, federal government sponsorship, and nominal tuition fees from students.

-Here are some of the characteristics of the Canadian education system-
+Here are some of the characteristics of the Education System in Canada-